 “Now Margie, tomorrow, we will make 4 dozen pots of strawberry Jam, I have the jars ready …” Grannie would say, but that is another story.

-For delicious Frosting Recipes you must have this book in your cookery book collection
+For delicious Frosting Recipes you must have these books in your cookery book collection

 Until Next Time